xiwenc/nature-wallpapers/README.md

-# Green wallpapers
+# Nature Wallpapers

-A curated list of green wallpapers suitable for desktop and mobile screens.
+A curated list of green nature wallpapers suitable for desktop and mobile screens.

 Research has shown [nature has positive effects on your well-being](https://positivepsychologyprogram.com/positive-effects-of-nature/).
 For those with no easy access to nature we bring it closer to you.
 Now available on your next screen swipe (empty desktop on OSX).
 Because just [looking at photos of nature could lower your stress levels](https://www.sciencealert.com/just-looking-at-photos-of-nature-could-be-enough-to-lower-your-work-stress-levels).